 The last step is to enable tiering in the Health Manager and placement on demand:

-As you can see, it's quite easy to get the best of flash and HDD on your Quobyte cluster, even when you don't know what is running inside the containers.
+As you can see, it's quite easy to get the best of flash and HDD on your Quobyte cluster, even when you don't know what kind of IO patterns to expect from your user's stateful applications.

 How to set up shared file system (RWX) persistent volumes on Kubernetes with Quobyte